-Our launch services are considered a single performance obligation, to transport the customers' payload to a specified orbit in space.
-We recognize revenue at a point in time, when control is transferred, which is considered to be upon the release of the customers' payload into its specified orbit.
+The Company's satellite and cargo delivery services (transportation services) are considered a single performance obligation, to transport the customers' payload to a specified orbit in space.
+We recognize revenue for these services at a point in time, when control is transferred, which is considered to be upon the release of the customers' payload into its specified orbit.
 We will calculate the weight distribution of each transfer vehicle at the customer level, and we will estimate the delivery date for each customer's payload based on the relative weight of payloads released to determine the point in time to recognize revenue for each payload release.